yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/downloads.md

 If you want to have files available for download from your portal you can add them to your `/tyk-dashboard/portal/portal-assets` directory.

-You can then refer to them by using a `/portal-assets/<file name>` link.
+You can then refer to them by using a `/opt/tyk-dashboard/...` link.